gomtl/golangmontreal.org/content/event/gomtl-01-cfp.md

 We are thrilled to announce that the first of a great series of Go meetups will be held at the **Google Montreal** offices (_1253 McGill College #150, Montréal, QC H3B 2Y5_, https://goo.gl/maps/s2zfrqRqMv32)

-PLEASE NOTE: because of access controls in place at the Google offices, everyone will need to register on the Meetup.com page at least two days before Feb 22nd.
+PLEASE NOTE: because of access controls in place at the Google offices, everyone will need to register on the Meetup.com page at least two days before the event.

 ### When